 The records of Parliament refer to an incident on the Island in Windermere involving Colonel Briggs and some local royalists in 1645, though Robert Philipson – to give him his full name – is not mentioned.
-And, mysteriously, unlike other Royalist gentry, the Philipsons of the Island were never fined for supporting the king.
+And, mysteriously, unlike other Royalist gentry, there is no record the Philipsons of the Island were ever fined for supporting the king.

 It seems Robin was less popular at the time when the incident happened than he became later.
-He was about twenty-two when this happened.
+He was about twenty-two when Civil War began.
 His elder brother, Hudleston, had inherited the family estates a few years earlier.
 These included the wooded island opposite Bowness on Lake Windermere with its ancient manor house.
 The father of the two brothers had fallen into debt, and had gone off to fight for the King of Sweden as a mercenary, to try to repair his fortunes.
 He died when his eldest son was only nine years old, still in debt.
-The estate was leased whilst the heir was a minor, and when Hudleston finally came into his inheritance, he found it had been badly neglected.
+The estate was leased whilst Hudleston was a minor, and when he finally came into his inheritance, he found it had been badly neglected.
 As a result, throughout his adult life, he was always short of money.
 This may be why his name does not appear in the records of gentry who were fined.
 Below a certain level of wealth, the Royalists were exempt.
 However, in a letter of 1664, Ann Tolson says both the Crooke estate and the Island were confiscated.

-When the fighting began between the King and his enemies, the two brothers immediately joined the Royalist army.
+When the fighting had started between the King and his enemies, the two brothers immediately joined the Royalist army.
 After the King’s defeat at York in 1645, the same year as the incident on the Island, they were chosen by Sir Thomas Glemham to be amongst his 500 handpicked the troops, who would defend the city of Carlisle against the forces of Parliament and the invading Scots.